 Schwarzenegger is partnering with Los Angeles-based producer Genius Brands International and Stan Lee’s prodco POW!
 Entertainment on new animated preschool series Stan Lee’s Superhero Kindergarten.
 The 52 x 11-minute series is expected to be completed fall 2020.
 Schwarzenegger will, naturally, voice the lead character, as well as serving as a co-executive producer.
 So come along…if you want to live (that’s from Terminator 2: Judgement Day in case you aren’t an Arnold super-fan).

 Comic book writer and co-creator of the Deadpool IP, Fabian Nicieza, is scripting the series, based on an original idea created by Stan Lee last year before his death.
 As co-executive producer Schwarzenegger will work with Nicieza to create ideas, scenes and dialogue.
 Genius Brands’ chairman and CEO Andy Heyward will executive produce the series alongside POW!
-Entertainment’s president Gil Champion through his prodco Oak Productions.
+Entertainment’s president Gil Champion and Schwarzenegger through his prodco Oak Productions.
 POW! holds all of the rights to Lee’s IP, while Genius Brands is producing and distributing it.

 The action-adventure show revolves around a gym teacher named Arnold Armstrong (Schwarzenegger) who had incredible powers, but lost them after a battle with his arch-nemesis Dr. Superior.
 Now, a few years later, children with superpowers are starting to surface and Armstrong has to work undercover as a brand-new kindergarten teacher to train the kids on how to use their powers for good.

 Lee and Schwarzenegger spent a fair amount of time together as friends and one day Lee asked the Terminator star what his dream project would be, Schwarzenegger tells Kidscreen.
 In response, the former Governor of California said he would love to do work on another project like Kindergarten Cop.
 Directed by Ivan Reitman (Ghostbusters), the 1990 fish-out-of-water film earned US$201 million worldwide against a US$15 million dollar budget, according to Box Office Mojo.
 The action-comedy has some (intentionally) fundamental similarities with the new series—most obvious being that a character goes undercover as a kindergarten teacher.